M-Evans/cs100-runtests/docs/README.md

 [0/<# of points possible>]
 ```
 The grade file is automatically saved upon exit.
+For examples of properly formatted grade files, see the sample grade files in ``/exampleFolder/sampleGradeFiles``.
-For an example of a properly formatted grade file, as well as other ways to format it, see the example grade file in the current directory.
+For more information about ways to format the grade file, see the sample grade file provided in the current directory.

 The Vim Pane is controlled with the following commands:
 * ``g <line> <amount>`` or ``grade <line> <amount>`` places the amount entered as a grade on the line entered.